iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 number of files, the second method will be faster.
 However, this is not a hard rule, especially in the case of very large remotes.

-Consider a case where a dataset being synchronized contains 100 local files, and we need to check which of those files exist in cloud storage.
+Consider an example scenario where a dataset being synchronized contains 100 local files, and we need to check which of those files exist in cloud storage.
 For the purposes of this example, we will also assume that all individual API calls take the same amount of time to complete, and that we are not running any tasks in parallel.
+Additionally, let's say that our example cloud storage API returns 1000 files per page when using query method 2.

+In this situation, we know that the first query method will always take a fixed number of API calls to complete (100).

+For the case where our remote is completely empty, it would take a single API call for method 2 to return the empty result - meaning that method 2 should be preferred over method 1.

+But what happens when the remote is not empty?
+In this case, we just need to determine what remote size would cause method 2 to require more than the 100 API calls needed for method 1.

-Checking if each file exists in the remote individually (method 1) would take 100 API calls.
-If we know that the API returns 1000 files per page, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing (method 2) will be faster than checking each file individually, since it will take less than 100 API calls to complete.
+Since we know that the API returns 1000 results per API call, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing (method 2) will be faster than checking each file individually, since it will take less than 100 API calls to complete.
 If the remote contains more files than this `100,000` threshold, it will be faster to check our 100 files individually.

-So, choosing the optimal method actually depends on both:

-- The number of files that we need to query.
-- The total number of files in the remote.

 **Total API calls required to query 100 local files from S3**
 ![API calls](/uploads/images/2020-07-03/api_calls_100_local.svg 'API calls required to query 100 local files from S3')

-_Note: In terms of real world performance, there are other considerations that DVC must account for, such as different API calls taking different amounts of time to complete, parallelization, and the amount of time it takes to run list comparison operations in Python._

-## How query method selection affects performance

-To understand the effect that this can have on performance, consider an example where we have a data sync tool which is hard coded to always query files individually (using method 1).
-Let's say that we need to query for some set of files in an S3 bucket, and that it will take 1 minute to complete the query via method 1.

-Now let's say that the S3 bucket contains several billions of files, and that completing a full listing query (method 2) would take hours to complete.
-Luckily for us, our data sync tool has been hard coded to use the first method, and it only takes a flat 1 minute to run our query, saving us several hours of runtime compared to the alternative.

-But what if the S3 bucket was actually empty instead?
-Our data sync tool will still take 1 minute to complete the query.
-However, if we had used the second method here instead, our query would have finished almost instantly, since it would only take a single API call for the list query to return the empty result.
-In this case, our hard coded behavior costs us almost one minute of unnecessary runtime.

-This second example also illustrates another important point.
+This example illustrates an important point.
 Given a (relatively) small query set and a sufficiently large remote, method 1 will always be faster than method 2.

-Thinking about it from a different perspective, if we have the ability to reduce the size of a (relatively) large query set, once we pass a certain threshold we will be able to use method 1 rather than method 2.
+Thinking about it from a different perspective, what happens if we have the ability to reduce the size of a (relatively) large query set?

+Once our query set is smaller than a certain threshold, we will be able to use method 1 rather than method 2.
 On top of that, we know that the runtime of method 1 scales with query set size.
-So in simple terms, by reducing the size of our query set as much as possible, we can also improve performance.
+In simple terms, by reducing the size of our query set as much as possible, we can also improve performance.

-Finally, we also need to remember that status queries are separate from any actual file data transfer.
-In all of these examples, even if both local and cloud storage are up to date (meaning no files actually need to be uploaded or downloaded), the status queries will still take the same amount of time.
+So, as we have shown, choosing the optimal method depends on both:

+- The number of files that we need to query.
+- The total number of files in the remote.

+_Note: In terms of real world performance, there are other considerations that DVC must account for, such as different API calls taking different amounts of time to complete, parallelization, and the amount of time it takes to run list comparison operations in Python._

-## DVC 1.0 vs DVC 0.91 vs rclone performance
+## DVC vs rclone performance

 The following charts show DVC and rclone status query runtimes for various scenarios in which a local directory is synchronized to an S3 bucket.
 The